rgrove/rawgit/README.md

 request.
 If it's something big, please get in touch and ask if I'm interested before working on it.

-I'm pretty picky about code quality and simplicity, so don't be alarmed if I ask you to change things or just say I'm not interested.
-If you're offended, maybe [a kitten](http://emergencykitten.com/) will help cheer you up?
+I'm pretty picky, so don't be alarmed if I ask you to change things or just say I'm not interested.
+If you're offended, maybe
+[a kitten](http://emergencykitten.com/) will help cheer you up?

 License